-Technology for fermentation and maturation process of beer production
+Technology for the fermentation and maturation process

-Fermentation and maturation process of beer production
+Fermentation and maturation process – a secondary phase of the beer production

-Two main fermentation technologies
+Two main beer fermentation technologies

 I. The bottom fermentation of beer

 The style of bottom-fermenting includes all bottom-fermented beers using the Saccharomyces uvarum yeast.
 The majority of world production are bottom-fermented beers, including Czech lager Pilsner.
 These include for example also Dortmunder, Bock, Marzen and more beers called lagers.